 - Turkey has high levels of B-6 & B-12 vitamins, as well as choline and zinc.

-Electric smokers are an easy and very tasty way to cook your turkey to perfection.
+Electric smokers are an easy and very tasty way to cook your turkey.
 All the hard work is done in the prep, and let’s be real it’s really too difficult.

 Once the turkey has been brined simply plug it in, set the timer, and let it cook until beautiful and smoky.

 Author: Charlie Reeves